-When you open it, you will see a skinny zone along the northwest corner of the coast that includes Astoria at the top of the zone…..this is our zone.
+The Oregon Department of Transportation links to a NOAA Weather Report that, in our opinion, tends to be the most accurate report for our area.
+When you open it, you will see a skinny zone along the northwest corner of the coast that includes Astoria at the top of the zone – this is our zone.

-As well, the zone directly east of this is called “Coast Range of Northwest Oregon”….this is the zone that encompasses the mountains that you will travel on over Hwy 26 if you are driving out from Portland.
+If you hover over it, it will say “North Oregon Coast.”
+The zone directly east of this is called “Coast Range of Northwest Oregon,” which is the zone that encompasses the mountains that you will travel on over Hwy 26 if you are driving out from Portland.

 Tides can be difficult to predict, and there may be discrepancies between different Tide Chart sources.
 So be sure to check your sources when making plans.

-Here is a general guideline to consider…..For tide-pooling, beachcombing, clamming and safety, the best time to chart your activity is roughly during a 4-hour window that starts about 2 hours before low tide until 2 hours after low tide…..always be aware of your surroundings in our coved beaches….Sneaker Waves and Logs have a way of surprising you….as well as the surprise of Getting Stuck around a bluff when the tide rapidly comes in……cue the Coast Guard Jayhawk helicopter to the rescue!…..(now that is always embarrassing!) (but, not to worry, because everyone always claps at the end).
+For tide-pooling, beachcombing, clamming and safety, the best time to chart your activity is roughly during a 4-hour window that starts 2 hours before low tide until 2 hours after low tide.
+Always be aware of your surroundings in our coved beaches because Sneaker Waves and Logs have a way of surprising you.
+There is also the surprise of getting stuck around a bluff when the tide rapidly comes in.
+You wouldn’t want to cue the Coast Guard Jayhawk helicopter to the rescue!
+(Now, that is always embarrassing.
+But, not to worry, because everyone always claps at the end!)

 This is just a guideline.
 And, it is roughly what our amazing Haystack Rock Awareness Program uses for its free Naturalist Tours in this most beautiful Marine Garden and National Wildlife Refuge.
 During this 4 hour window, volunteer naturalists wearing distinctive vests are available to answer your questions, as you visit the tide pools around the world’s third largest coastal monolith, standing 235 feet high.

-We hope you check out HRAP when visiting us…..It is a stunning experience.
+We hope you check out HRAP when visiting us.
+It is truly a stunning experience.
 Here is this year’s HRAP Cannon Beach schedule:

-And, just to close on a practical note….If you want to play golf at the Seaside Golf course in winter….be sure to check the tide table and book your tee time 2 hours before low tide.
+If you want to play golf at the Seaside Golf course in winter, be sure to check the tide table and book your tee time 2 hours before low tide.
 You will then have a clear path to play out all 9 holes.